 I don’t recall any fairytales that reeked of curry, cumin and coriander.

 When Little Red Riding Hood made her way through the forest to grandmothers house, she was not carrying a basket of cloves, dhania-jeera and cardamon pods.
-Like I said this is a modern-day Fairytale and there are no dwarfs or fairy princesses but there are a fair amount of kitty cats ( Yes some smuggled from across the Mexican border) to keep the garden gopher free.
+Like I said this is a modern-day Fairytale and there are no dwarfs or fairy princesses but there are a fair amount of kitty cats ( Yes some smuggled from across the Mexican border) to keep the garden gopher free (although we also found this https://www.smithspestmanagement.com/blog/post/how-to-get-rid-of-gophers-in-your-yard-garden guide to be pretty useful too).

-Once upon a time on a warm summers day, I decided to plant a crop of pumpkins…
+Once upon a time on a warm summer day, I decided to plant a crop of pumpkins…

 Just like Jack, of Beanstock fame, early June this year, just as our mountain soil was warm enough to let the seeds get to germinating, I sprinkled Fairytale Pumpkin seeds in what would become our pumpkin patch in the front yard next to the RV.
-Then I covered them in the amended soil well as I didn’t want that asshole neighborhood rabbit to eat my precious seeds.
-I may not be a sweetheart when it comes to wildlife like Sleeping Beauty and next time we catch our neighborhood Velvatin Rabbit in our yard the whole neighborhood is invited over for Rabbit Curry.
+Then I covered them in the amended soil well as I didn’t want that silly neighborhood rabbit to eat my precious seeds.

 So how did the Hyper Chipmunk keep the front yard varmint free?